apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 ### CocoaPods

-The [CocoaPods](https://cocoapods.org/#install) tools is needed to build iOS apps.
+The [CocoaPods](https://cocoapods.org/#install) tools are needed to build iOS apps.
 A minimum version of 1.8.0 is required but the latest release is always recommended.

 To install CocoaPods, run the following from command-line terminal: